factcheckerr/ShallKnow/README.md

 ### Datasets

-All datasets and benchmark splits are described in [this Zenodo record](https://zenodo.org/records/15390036).
+All datasets and benchmark splits are uploaded in [this Zenodo record](https://zenodo.org/records/15390036).

 ### Supporting Tools